xdevelnet/AYKVMSBB/README.md

 Q: I found a huge piece of garbage in your code.

 A: That's great!
 Now we can discuss about that if you want.
-Btw, shitty things inside that project is pretty normal.
+Btw, shitty things inside this project is nothing unusual.
 Just relax and have fun!

 Q: List of supported countries/banks please?